 Next, roll out the second part of the dough and transfer over the filling.
 Work with care because the pastry is very fragile and brakes easily.
 Prick the second layer too.

-Step 4: Bake the pumpkin pie
+4. Bake the pumpkin pie

 Bake the pumpkin pie in the preheated oven for about 34-40 minutes at 335 F until slightly colored.
 Take it out the oven and let it rest 10 minutes then sprinkle with icing sugar.
 Let it cool completely, cut it in squares or whatever forms you prefer and serve.

-🍴 Serving The Pumpkin Bars
+🍴 Serving These Pumpkin Bars

 Transfer them onto a platter, decorate with more cinnamon and walnuts and serve them with a cup of coffee.
 Yum!!
 You can also serve them with hot tea or a glass of milk for the kids.